 - Bookkeeping: Keep track of, and sign off on, all valid state payments

 - Auditing: Manage the only fully independent public audit program in California, overseeing the use (and potential abuse) of all state and local tax dollars.
 A recent audit conducted by the Controller’s Office precipitated the wholesale gutting of the Board of Equalization.
-(Applicants interested in this recently slimmed-down position can be found here (hyperlink to BOE page)
+(Applicants interested in this recently slimmed-down position can be found here.)

 - Ensure that the public understands the state’s overall financial health by publishing excruciatingly detailed annual financial reports and other accessible reading material